TGBAKC/2023-09-16_Semester_Project_1_CA_Tugba-AKCA/README.md

 <img width="961" alt="Screenshot 2024-02-20 122350" src="https://github.com/TGBAKC/2023-09-16_Semester_Project_1_CA_Tugba-AKCA/assets/132302938/1f91d4fa-6187-488f-9317-c9ecdb1fd8cc">

+*The Community Science Museum offers an interactive journey into science for kids 7-15 and their families.
+Explore vibrant exhibits, engage in hands-on learning, and ignite curiosity.
+Visit our website for all you need to plan your adventure.
+Join us to inspire future scientists!*

 **DESCRIPTION**

 Embark on a journey of discovery at the Community Science Museum, where curiosity ignites wonder and hands-on exploration awaits at every turn.
 Our museum, nestled in the heart of our town, offers a unique destination for young minds aged 7-15 and their families to delve into the marvels of science and technology.